OpenBfS/UncertRadio/docs/content.rst

 With the program version 2.4.13, UncertRadio contains a menu item which allows as a test to derive **the physical units of dependent variables** based on a numerical algorithm.
-The units of the input quantities, often given by “derived units” are changed to “basic units”; in addition to this, the associated scaling factors are determined.
-If, for example, a counting duration variable was given the unit “min“, an associated scaling factor of 60 is applied for changing to the basic unit “s”.
-The description of basic units and their derived units and of the algorithm for “calculating“ the units of dependent variables is given in `chapter 7.21 <#treatment-of-physical-units>`__.
+The units of the input quantities, often given by "derived units" are changed to "basic units"; in addition to this, the associated scaling factors are determined.
+If, for example, a counting duration variable was given the unit "min", an associated scaling factor of 60 is applied for changing to the basic unit "s".
+The description of basic units and their derived units and of the algorithm for "calculating" the units of dependent variables is given in `chapter 7.21 <#treatment-of-physical-units>`__.

 A CSV file distributed with the program contains only a small number of